Mazin-Hnewa/MS-DAYOLO/README.md

 ## Example Usage
 Please follow these steps to adpate from KITTI dataset to Cityscapes dataset using MS-DAYOLO:

-1- Run `make` to compile Darknet.
+1- Run `make` to compile Darknet with MS-DAYOLO.

 2- Download the pre-trained weights-file: [yolov4.conv.137](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.conv.137).

-3- Download the Kitti dataset and put the images and their annotation in data/source.

-4- Download the Cityscapes training set and put the images and their dummy annotation in data/target.

-5- Download the Cityscapes testing set and put the images and their annotation in data/val_target.
+3- Download the required data file which has source set with annotation, target set (with dummy annotation), and test target set with annotation.

+4- Extract the file in data folder.

+5- Start the traning by running this comment:

+`./darknet detector train data/k2c.data cfg/ms-dayolo.cfg yolov4.conv.137 -dont_show -map -da`